mrakgr/The-Spiral-Language/readme.md

 I don't have intention of working on these for the time being.
 I do not know how to deal with them at the moment and the work needed to fix them far exceeds the benefit from it.
 They happen rarely.

 * Sometimes during startup the semantic highlighting won't be immediate and instead will require user action to take effect.
 This is because ZeroMQ does not offer any ordering guarantees when sending messages.
-If during startup the file open message gets sent after semantic hightlight the editor will receive the semantic highlighting data for an empty file.
+If during startup the file open message gets sent after semantic highlight the editor will receive the semantic highlighting data for an empty file.

 * It is possible for file edits to get out of order and cause editor confusion.
 I managed to trigger that once while restarting the server after a crash.
 The old edits ended up being queued and when the server came back they were sent out of order.